teamappir/jalali_utils/README.md

 # Jalali Utils (A Jalali extension for PostgreSQL)
 Jalali Utils is a package for converting Gregorian dates to Jalali.
-These package consists of these functions:
+This package consists of the following functions:

 ```sql